-The final step is to send an invitation.
+The final step is to send an invitation otherwise known as a LinkedIn connection request.
 The key is to get the messaging right.
 Yes, they know your company, but you don’t want to come across as too aggressive.
 After all, we know how annoying the ‘spray and pray’ approach is.

-Instead, follow the PVC Sales Methodology™.
+Instead, follow the PVC Sales Methodology.
 That’s where you personalize your message, provide value, and offer a call to action.
-Take note that this call to action should not be for a meeting!
+Take note that this call to action should generally not be for a meeting!
 Build and nurture the relationship first.

 Instead, use a soft CTA such as asking a question.
 For instance, you could ask, “Did you see any specific content that you liked?” or “What content did you find most helpful?”
 This technique develops relationships to increase your conversion rate.#SalesTip 👉 Incorporate the PVC Sales Methodology™ when sending invitations to connect.
 This increases the likelihood of acceptance and initiating a conversation. 👈 #Sales #SalesLeadership @KurtShaverClick To Tweet

 After you have created a lead list using search filters, above the listed contacts you will see a side-scrolling list of filters.
 These, in my opinion, are the most powerful filters of LinkedIn Sales Navigator for a salesperson!

 1. Those Active in the Last 30 Days

 Social selling is all about building and nurturing relationships through social networking.
 However, sales leaders and sales reps want to ensure they’re not wasting their time engaging and prospecting with people who are not active on social networks.

 Perfect.
 Now you don’t have to.
 This is the only social selling tool that allows you to build a lead list then filter and see which prospect has been active on LinkedIn in the past 30 days.